Mones-Hamd/Mones-Hamd/README.md

 <hr   />
 <h3 align="start">A passionate Full-Satck developer</h3>

-   passionate about new technologies, search a lot to keep my knowledge up-to-date and keep up with the job market
+   passionate about new technologies, search a lot to keep my knowledge up-to-date to keep up with the job market

 - 🌱 I’m currently learning **At Hack Your Future**